alphagov/email-alert-api/README.md

 ### Using test email addresses for signup

-Using any email address that ends with '@notifications.service.gov.uk' will not create a subscriber or a subscription, however will return a `201 Created` response.
+Using any email address that ends with `@notifications.service.gov.uk` will not create a subscriber or a subscription, however will return a `201 Created` response.

 ### Fixing "PG::InsufficientPrivilege" error in the development VM